How to play support LoL - the ultimate guide to carry your carries

 So you are here which means you decided/were forced to play the most unrewarding, flamed and depressing role in the whole League of Legends.
 Congratulations!
 You have just placed your head on a chopping block.
 We’ll make sure you’re not gonna lose it.
 If you want to know how to play support in lol, keep reading.

 There are five main positions in League of Legends - top, mid, jungle, attack damage carry (ADC) and support.
 The two latter combined make ‘bot lane’ or ‘duo lane’.
 Typically the role of support is self-explanatory.
 Due to ADC being weak and unable to protect himself, he’s in need of help.

 Here is where you come in.

 But protecting ADC is not your only responsibility.
 You also need to care about the vision, your team’s safety, objectives and eventually - win.
 You keep an eye on everything so that your laners can freely focus on their role, which is carrying.

 And this way YOU ARE the ultimate carry.

-It’s hard role, least appreciated and glorified, particularly in low Elo.
-Below Gold you’re just another carry.
+It’s a hard role, least appreciated and glorified, particularly in low Elo.
+Below Gold, you’re just another carry.
 But if you’re patient and good at your craft, one day you may see something like this after the game.

 Which LoL support champion should I pick